Saiminator/Kyuukei/_characters/Orby.md

 Residual Personality: When triggered by familiar stimuli, Orby mimics faint traits of entities it has absorbed in the past.
 This manifests in subtle gestures or reactions, but never reaches full consciousness.

+Orby has the ability to strain soup automatically, not requiring the presence of a strainer to do so.
+Kyuu prefers her soup this way as to avoid the liquid portion.

 orby orby orby, i made it out of clay, orby orby orby, i think thats actually just megumins staff ngl